Alex Paxton-Beesley: TV and film

 In 2021, Paxton-Beesley played a lead role as Katherine in the TV film A Mother's Lie alongside Sonja Smits who played her mother.

 Other work

 Paxton-Beesley offers advice to budding acting students that they be mentally, physically and emotionally prepared for the reality of rejection in auditions.
-She was purported to suggest to students at Niagara College Q-and-A session that of around 400 of her auditions (to 2014) only 10 per cent or so were successful.
+She was purported to suggest to students at a Niagara College Q&A session that of around 400 of her auditions (to 2014), only 10% or so were successful.

 Personal life

 Her brother Tommy Paxton-Beesley is a musician, better known by the stage name River Tiber.